TweakScale/TweakScale/GameData/TweakScale/Docs/Documentation.md

 The individual fields are:

     name = TweakScale         Module name
+    active =                  Boolean.
+Defines if TweakScale will be active on this part or not.
+                              User selectable.
+                              Inactive parts cannot be scaled and do not propagate TweakScale module on the craft file and savegame.
+                              Can be omitted on module definitions, default is true. available =               Boolean.
+Defines if TweakScale is available.
+                              NOT user selectable.
+                              When unavailable, TweakScale settings cannot be changed, effectively soft banning changes on TweakScale from the part.
+                              Aimed to patches and support utilities for Challenges and Custom Installations where some parts can be TweakScaled and others do not.
+                              Makes more sense when active = false, but it's not limited to.
-    type =                    References a defined SCALETYPE
+                              Can be omitted on module definitions, default is true. type =                    References a defined SCALETYPE
     defaultScale =            The UI scale that corresponds to the unscaled part freeScale =               false: only the sizes in the scaleFactors list are available